garethsprice/laravel-user/README.md

-User - A Laravel Authentication Bundle
+User - A Laravel 3 Authentication Bundle

-This bundle is a basic wrapper for the current Authentication system built in Laravel.
+This bundle is a basic wrapper for the current Authentication system built in Laravel 3.
 It is designed to drop-in and instantly add everything required for user authentication and management in a basic web application, so you don't have to write it.

 Features: